 ABODO’s Cost and Opportunity series has so far helped you weigh the best cities for jobs in tech, health care, education, and several other fields.
 This month, we turn our eye to one of civil society’s most important occupation categories: the legal field.
-The Bureau of Labor Statistics’ legal occupations category includes lawyers, judges, paralegals, court reporters, title examiners, legal support workers, and related jobs.
+The Bureau of Labor Statistics’ legal occupations category includes lawyers, judges, paralegals, court reporters, title examiners, legal support workers, and related side gigs.

 It’s unsurprising that when it comes to sheer job concentration, the center of the nation’s government and home of the U.S. Supreme Court comes out on top.
 In Washington-Arlington-Alexandria, DC-VA-MD-WV, 25 out of every 1,000 jobs are in the legal field.
 The next-highest concentrations aren’t particularly close: Philadelphia, PA (17.6 per 1,000), and Miami-Miami Beach-Kendall, FL (15 per 1,000).